Table of Contents

 1. Automatic Check

 One of the best ways to check if a resume will pass through an ATS is to use an ATS or an ATS-like software that uses a similar algorithm to calculate your match rate based on the job experience, title, skills, and education.
 One of the popular software used for resume optimization is JobScan.
 JobScan allows you to scan your resume against the job description of your target job and generates a score based on the identified keywords.
-It also gives you a list of hard and soft skills that should be added to your resume, in order to increase the score.
+It also gives you a list of hard and soft skills that should be added to your resume, in order to increase your score.
 Take a look at the example below.

 The next two images demonstrate how the match rates can vary depending on your resume and target job description.
 While a score above 80% is great, we recommend a score of at least 60% before submitting an application.
 You can customize your resume for every application by changing the keywords based on the suggestions given by JobScan.
 An easy way to do this would be to update the ‘Key Skills’ section with each application.